 Another thing that you must prove is that the conduct was severe enough to constitute a form of abuse.
 If you can prove these things, you may have a hostile work environment case.

-To determine what makes up abuse, though, is not always clear cut.
+To determine what makes up abuse, though, is not always clear-cut.
 It is more subjective than it is fact-dependent.
 Any reasonable person must be able to find the act or communication to be hostile or abusive.
-It can be tricky to define a “reasonable” person, because some people are naturally more sensitive than others.
+It can be tricky to define a “reasonable” person because some people are naturally more sensitive than others.

 The behavior must also prove to be persistent.
 A one-time incident, while unfortunate, may not qualify as a hostile workplace.
-The harassment or discrimination must occur on a continuing basis to meet this criteria.
+The harassment or discrimination must occur on a continuing basis to meet these criteria.
 It must also prove to affect the individual in a negative way.
 This may mean it impacts their work performance or their emotional state of being.